History of Laura Pigossi in Timeline

 Others born on this day/year

-In 2009, at age 14, Laura Pigossi traveled to compete on the ITF Junior Circuit, participating in junior events at the US Open, Wimbledon, and Roland Garros.
-In the same season of 2009, she earned her first points on the professional circuit.
+In 2009, at age 14, Laura Pigossi competed on the ITF Junior Circuit and participated in junior events at the US Open, Wimbledon and Roland Garros.
+In that same season, she also earned her first points on the professional circuit.

-2013: Begins Playing for Brazil in Billie Jean King Cup
+2013: Joined Brazil Billie Jean King Cup team

 In 2013, Laura Pigossi began playing for the Brazil Billie Jean King Cup team.